-- First P&I Repayment Period The month during which a borrower is first required to make a full principal and interest payment on a loan. - P&I Repayment Vintage The calendar year of a loan's First P&I Repayment Period. - Disbursed Principal Entering P&I Repayment The total amount of disbursed loan principal in a P&I Repayment Vintage, excluding any interest capitalization. - Reported Default Data - - For loans that default prior to their First P&I Repayment Period: Loans defaulting prior to their First P&I Repayment Period are included in the P&I Repayment Vintage corresponding to the calendar year in which the default occurs, and are aggregated and reported in Year 0 of that P&I Repayment Vintage in the relevant charts and tables.
-For example: (a) if a loan's First P&I Repayment Period was scheduled for 2015, but the loan defaulted in 2014, the default amount is reflected in Year 0 of the 2014 P&I Repayment Vintage; and (b) if a loan's First P&I Repayment Period occurred in 2015, but the loan defaulted in 2015 before that First P&I Repayment Period, the default amount is reflected in Year 0 of the 2015 P&I Repayment Vintage. - For loans that default after their First P&I Repayment Period: Loans enter a particular annual P&I Repayment Vintage at different times during the P&I Repayment Vintage year.
+- First P&I Repayment Period The month during which a borrower is first required to make a full principal and interest payment on a loan. - ▶ P&I Repayment Vintage The calendar year of a loan's First P&I Repayment Period. - Disbursed Principal Entering P&I Repayment The total amount of disbursed loan principal in a P&I Repayment Vintage, excluding any interest capitalization. - Reported Default Data - For loans that default after their First P&I Repayment Period: Loans enter a particular annual P&I Repayment Vintage at different times during the P&I Repayment Vintage year.
 Default data is not reported for loans in a particular annual P&I Repayment Vintage until the First P&I Repayment Period has occurred for all loans in that annual P&I Repayment Vintage.
 Once reporting starts, data reflects defaults that occurred in a particular period through the number of months since December 31 of that annual P&I Repayment Vintage year.
-For example, in the relevant charts and tables included in this presentation as of December 31, 2018: (i) default data reported for loans in the 2017 P&I Repayment Vintage represents defaults occurring during the first 12 months after a loan's First P&I Repayment Period regardless of the month in 2017 during which the first full principal and interest payment for that loan became due; and (ii) default data for loans in the 2016 P&I Repayment Vintage represents defaults occurring during the first P&I Repayment Period regardless of the month in 2016 during which the first full principal and interest payment for that loan became due. - For loans that pay off prior to their First P&I Repayment Period: Loans paid off prior to their First P&I Repayment Period are included in the Disbursed Principal Entering P&I Repayment of the P&I Repayment Vintage corresponding to the calendar year in which the payoff occurs. - Periodic Defaults For any loan in a particular P&I Repayment Vintage, the defaulted principal and interest is reflected in the year corresponding to the number of years since the First P&I Repayment Period for that loan. - Cumulative Defaults At any time for a particular P&I Repayment Vintage, the cumulative sum of Periodic Defaults for that vintage. - o Defaulted principal includes any interest capitalization that occurred prior to default - o Defaulted principal is not reduced by any amounts recovered after the loan defaulted - Because the numerator includes capitalized interest while the denominator (i.e., Disbursed Principal Entering P&I Repayment) does not, default rates are higher than they would be if the numerator and denominator both included capitalized interest
+For example, in the relevant charts and tables included in this presentation as of March 31, 2019: (i) default data reported for loans in the 2018 P&I Repayment Vintage represents defaults occurring during the first 3 months after a loan's First P&I Repayment Period regardless of the month in 2018 during which the first full principal and interest payment for that loan became due; and (ii) default data for loans in the 2017 P&I Repayment Vintage represents defaults occurring during the first 15 months after a loan's First P&I Repayment Period regardless of the month in 2017 during which the first full principal and interest payment for that loan became due. - For loans that default prior to their First P&I Repayment Period: Loans defaulting prior to their First P&I Repayment Period are included in the P&I Repayment Vintage corresponding to the calendar year in which the default occurs, and are aggregated and reported in Year 0 of that P&I Repayment Vintage in the relevant charts and tables.
+For example: (a) if a loan's First P&I Repayment Period was scheduled for 2018, but the loan defaulted in 2017, the default amount is reflected in Year 0 of the 2017 P&I Repayment Vintage; and (b) if a loan's First P&I Repayment Period occurred in 2018, but the loan defaulted in 2018 before that First P&I Repayment Period, the default amount is reflected in Year 0 of the 2018 P&I Repayment Vintage. - For loans that pay off prior to their First P&I Repayment Period: Loans paid off prior to their First P&I Repayment Period are included in the Disbursed Principal Entering P&I Repayment of the P&I Repayment Vintage corresponding to the calendar year in which the payoff occurs. - Periodic Defaults For any loan in a particular P&I Repayment Vintage, the defaulted principal and interest is reflected in the year corresponding to the number of years since the First P&I Repayment Period for that loan. - Cumulative Defaults At any time for a particular P&I Repayment Vintage, the cumulative sum of Periodic Defaults for that vintage. - o Defaulted principal includes any interest capitalization that occurred prior to default - o Defaulted principal is not reduced by any amounts recovered after the loan defaulted - Because the numerator includes capitalized interest while the denominator (i.e., Disbursed Principal Entering P&I Repayment) does not, default rates are higher than they would be if the numerator and denominator both included capitalized interest